 Rashtrapati Bhavan Museum is one of the most sought after and one of the most awed museums in all of Delhi, Located inside the premises of Rashtrapati Bhavan, the museum was inaugurated in 2014 by the then President of India Pranab Mukherjee.
 The depository showcases invaluable artefacts and exquisite products for the lovers of art, culture and history.
 The complex is situated alongside Circuit 2 within the compound and has been further segregated into three sections- The Clock Tower, The Stables and The Garage.

-Located in the urban alleys of DLF Phase 3 in Gurugram, Museo Camera is a unique vintage cameras museum showcasing analogue still and video cameras, over a century old.
+Located in the urban alleys of DLF Phase 3 in Gurugram, this museum in Delhi is a unique vintage cameras museum showcasing analogue still and video cameras, over a century old.
 The eccentric repository is a private venture and the brainchild of the Indian photographer Aditya Arya.
 At this age and time, when all of our lives are revolving around social media and Instagram news feed, the museum is a perfect representation of our digital lifestyles.

 Situated in the Children’s Book Trust Building at Bahadur Shah Zafar Marg, Shankar’s International Dolls Museum is a veritabel dreamland for kids.
 Shankar's Museum is one among the most popular tourist attractions of the city; the idea behind the museum was conceptualized by the famous cartoonist K. Shankar Pillai.
 Segregated into two sections, the repository has over 160 shelves full of dolls from all across the world.

-Located in the Naubat Khana within the premises of the historic Red Fort in Delhi, Indian War Memorial Museum was built with an objection to pay tribute and respect to the Indian soldiers who fought in the war on behalf of the country.
+Located in the Naubat Khana within the premises of the historic Red Fort in Delhi, this museum in Delhi was built with an objection to paying tribute and respect to the Indian soldiers who fought in the war on behalf of the country.
 Spread over two floors, the galleries are accessorized to depict the military history of India with arms, weapons, variety of daggers, chest armours and other objects of war.
 The first gallery has a brilliant miniature model of the war scene between Babur and Ibrahim Lodi.

 Located within the premises of Purana Qila, in New Delhi, Museum of Archaeology displays exhibits, most of which were excavated at Purana Qila itself by the Archaeological Survey of India in 1955 and between 1969 and 1973.
 One of the most fascinating and popular museums of India, the depository is situated on the upper floor of the fort right next to the entrance.
 The collection of articles and relics at the museum are excavations which are the evidence of earliest settlements in the city dating back to 1000 BC.

-Situated within the Saket District Centre in New Delhi, Kiran Nadar Museum of Art is the first private museum in India dedicated to contemporary and modern arts.
+Situated within the Saket District Centre in New Delhi, this museum in Delhi is the first private museum in India dedicated to contemporary and modern arts.
 Established in 2010, the museum has a centre in Noida as well.
 Sprawling over an area of 18000 square feet, the repository mostly has the art collection from the 20th-century painters.
 However, it also features the young and contemporary talents.
 The idea of the museum has been inspired from similar depositories in the US- Guggenheim, MoMA, and the Whitney.